ls1-sys-prog-course-archive-SoSe23/docs/README.md

 - Student note: Compulsory enrollment after two weeks of the matching outcome; students who fail to de-register in this period will be registered for the exam

 ## Course Details
-This course covers some of the most important aspects of systems' programming.
+This course covers some of the most important aspects of systems programming.
 More specifically, we will cover the following topics through a set of programming assignments over the semester:

 - Kernel and system calls: How programs interact with the operating system, how to implement some system calls yourself in assembly
 - File I/O: Learn about file descriptors, direct i/o, memory mapped i/o, page cache etc.
-- Concurrency and synchronization: Learn about different threading primitives, i.e., mutexes, concurrent data structure design and how they are implemented
+- Concurrency and synchronization: Learn about different threading primitives, i.e., mutexes, concurrent data structure design, and how they are implemented
 - Processes: Different system calls related to process handling like fork(), execve(), wait()
-- Memory management: How virtual memory, heap, stack and how malloc() works
+- Memory management: How virtual memory, heap, stack, and how malloc() works
 - Networking: How to handle network protocols, efficient ways to implement servers
 - Performance: How to bring out the performance of the hardware
 - Virtualization: Hypervisors, containers, cgroups